-- All clients and IPP objects MUST support the 'utf-8' charset as defined in section 4.1.7. - 4336 IPP objects MUST be able to accept any client request which correctly uses the "attributes-natural- - language" operation attribute or the Natural Language Override mechanism on any individual attribute - whether or not the natural language is supported by the IPP object.
+- All clients and IPP objects MUST support the 'utf-8' charset as defined in section 4.1.7. - 4345 IPP objects MUST be able to accept any client request which correctly uses the "attributes-natural- - language" operation attribute or the Natural Language Override mechanism on any individual attribute - whether or not the natural language is supported by the IPP object.
 If an IPP object supports a natural - language, then it MUST be able to translate (perhaps by table lookup) all generated 'text' or 'name' attribute - values into one of the supported languages (see section 3.1.4).
-That is, the IPP object that supports a - natural language NEED NOT be a general purpose translator of any arbitrary 'text' or 'name' value supplied - by the client into that natural language.
-However, the object MUST be able to translate (automatically - generate) any of its own attribute values and messages into that natural language.
+That is, the IPP object that supports a natural language NEED NOT be a general purpose translator of any arbitrary 'text' or 'name' value supplied by the client into that natural language.
+However, the object MUST be able to translate (automatically generate) any of its own attribute values and messages into that natural language.

-6. IANA Considerations
+6. IANA Considerations (registered and private extensions)

-- This section describes the procedures for defining semantics for the following IETF standards track extensions and vendor extensions to the IPP/1.1 Model and Semantics document:
+- This section describes the procedures for defining semantics for how IPP can be extended to allow the following registered IETF standards track extensions and private vendor extensions to the IPP/1.1 Model and Semantics document:

 - 1. keyword attribute values

 - 2. enum attribute values

-- 3. attributes
+- 4359 3. attributes

 - 4. attribute syntaxes

 - 5. operations

-- 4352 6. attribute groups
+- 6. attribute groups

-4353 7. status codes
+- 4363 7. status codes

-4354 8. out-of-band attribute values
+- 4364 8. out-of-band attribute values

-4355

-Extensions registered for use with IPP/1.1 are OPTIONAL for client and IPP object conformance to the IPP/1.1 "Model and Semantics" document (this document).
+- Extensions registered for use with IPP/1.1 are OPTIONAL for client and IPP object conformance to the IPP/1.1 "Model and Semantics" document (this document).

-These extension procedures are aligned with the guidelines as set forth by the IESG [IANA-CON].
+- These extension procedures are aligned with the guidelines as set forth by the IESG [IANA-CON].
 Section 11 describes how to propose new registrations for consideration.
-IANA will reject registration proposals that leave out required information or do not follow the appropriate format described in Section 11.
-The IPP/1.1 Model and Semantics document may also be extended by an appropriate RFC that specifies any of the above extensions.
+IANA will reject registration proposals

+- that leave out required information or do not follow the appropriate format described in Section 11.
+The

+- 4371 IPP/1.1 Model and Semantics document may also be extended by an appropriate RFC that specifies any of

+- the above extensions.